-What coaching is from a Biblical worldview is best described in an article by Tony Stolzfus entitled The Heart of a Coach which is reprinted below.
-When you read through it replace “coach” with “self-coach” where applicable as the principles apply as much to you coaching yourself as it applies to a coach (me in the case of this program) coaching you.
-Or you later on when you start coaching your own clients.
+Note from Di-Di: What coaching is from a Biblical worldview is best described in an article by Tony Stolzfus entitled The Heart of a Coach which is reprinted below.
+When you read through this, please have an open mind, because the principles apply as much to a Christian health coach coaching clients, as it applies to our daily interactions with those around us = The Heart of a Family Herbalist.

 The Heart of a Coach by Tony Stolzfus

 Coaching is more than asking a good question or listening more intently.
 It’s more than holding someone accountable or helping a person set action steps.
 Skills are important, but the bedrock of great coaching is what’s in your heart as a coach.
 I often say to new coaches, “If you have the right heart, you can make all kinds of technique mistakes and the client will still be transformed; but technique without heart is manipulation.”

 Great coaching comes from a conscious imitation of the posture Jesus takes as our advocate.
 Think for a moment about how God works with you on the change issues in your life.
 If you go back to the beginning, before you ever became a Christian, God had already decided he wanted to work with you.
 In fact, Ephesians 4 states that while you were still God’s enemy, he loved you—enough to choose you to become part of the bride for his son.
 We hadn’t done any changing yet, we were an infinite distance from what we needed to be in order to marry into God’s family, and yet God believed in what we could become.